-The healthcare in Saint Lucia is not the best.
+The healthcare for expats in Saint Lucia is not the best.
 It’s a small country on a relatively small island and the healthcare just isn’t up to scratch compared to the western world.

 If something happens to you on the island, an infection, illness or injury, you should make a beeline to one of two main government hospitals: Victoria Hospital in the north, St. Jude Hospital in the south.
 These are both acute general care hospitals.

 There is also Tapion Hospital, located in the south of Castries, which is private.

 However, if something quite serious happens to you, then the likelihood is that you will be recommended to be evacuated to an appropriate, better quality hospital in a (hopefully) nearby country.
 Make sure your travel insurance provider covers this.

 If you do need emergency medical treatment whilst you are in Saint Lucia, then you should call 911 and ask for an ambulance.
 You should also contact your insurance company right away, preferably before you arrive at the medical facility.
 If you go to a private clinic, you’ll need to check prior to treatment that your health insurance will be accepted there.

 For more minor ailments, there are smaller government-run clinics across the country.
 There are also two district hospitals and one polyclinic.
 You should ask at your accommodation, or whoever you’re staying with, for advice about which one is the best to go to.
 As we said, conditions and medical expertise might not be the same levels as in the UK, Europe or the United States.

 If you need medical advice, seek out a chemist.
 They are located around towns and urban areas; your hotel may even have its own chemist and a doctor on-call.
 It’s possible to see reviews for them online, so go to one that has favourable comments that isn’t too far from you.